basho-labs/little_riak_book/en/03-developers.md

 the reduce phase received an array of values, either the result of multiple map function outputs, or of multiple reduce outputs.
-I probably cheated a bit by using JavaScript's `reduce` function to sum the values, but, well, welcome to the world of thinking in terms of mapreduce!
+I probably cheated a bit by using JavaScript's `reduce` function to sum the values, but, well, welcome to the world of thinking in terms of MapReduce!

 <h4>Key Filters</h4>